sheerun/dataloader/README.md

 Create a new `Dataloader` given a batch loading function and options.

 * `batch_load`: A block which accepts an Array of keys, and returns Array of values or Hash that maps from keys to values (or a [Promise](https://github.com/lgierth/promise.rb) that returns such value).
 * `options`: An optional hash of options:
   * `:key` A function to produce a cache key for a given load key.
-Defaults to proc { |key| key }.
+Defaults to function { |key| key }.
 Useful to provide when objects are keys and two similarly shaped objects should be considered equivalent.
   * `:cache` An instance of cache used for caching of promies.
 Defaults to `Concurrent::Map.new`.
     - The only required API is `#compute_if_absent(key)`).
     - You can pass `nil` if you want to disable the cache.